 Objectivity: Grading will be completed objectively.
 Judgements will be made as fairly as possible.
 Teaching staff will undergo training on equality law and unconscious bias on INSET day 12th April.
+Link to inset day presentation.

 U grade: Where there is insufficient evidence, or where evidence is below that required for the lowest awarding grade of a qualification then a U grade will be awarded.